zkmopro/mopro/docs/docs/adapters/circom.md

 #### Configuring the path to the `.wasm` circuit files in the `build.rs`

-Then you need to add the `generate_witnesses` to the `build.rs` file and specify the path to your circom circuits to compile them.

-The value passed to the `generate_witnesses` macro should be the path to the folder containing the `.wasm` files for circom circuits.
-It should be absolute or a relative path to the location of the `build.rs` file.
-The `.wasm` files could also be in a subfolders of the specified folder.
+Then you need to add to the `build.rs` the call to `rust_witness::transpile::transpile_wasm` macro and pass it the path to the folder containing the `.wasm` files for the circom circuits.
+The path can be absolute or a relative to the location of the `build.rs` file.
+Note that the `.wasm` files can be recursively in subfolders of the specified folder, as in the example below.

-For example for the following project structure:
+For example, for the following project structure:

 ```text
 your-rust-project